The Best Paint For Stucco In FL

 The sun is brutal for at least six months of the year.
 The paint needs to be so much more than a pretty color.

-To be the best paint for stucco in FL, the paint paint needs to be:
+To qualify for the best paint for stucco in FL, the paint needs to be:

 - Mildew and mold resistant